aristanetworks/avd/docs/howto/cloudvision_deployment/README.md

     --8<--
     ```

 The `-cvaddr` flag points to the CVaaS regional API server.
 The `-cvauth=token-secure` method uses a token file at `/tmp/cv-onboarding-token` that must be provisioned on each device before TerminAttr can connect.
+Generate an onboarding token in the CloudVision portal under **Settings > Onboarding Tokens**, then copy it to each device at the configured path.
+See the [CloudVision Help Center](https://www.arista.com/en/cg-cv/cv-onboarding-devices) for detailed steps.

 TerminAttr streams over the management interface in VRF `MGMT`: